jurios/laravel-i18n-docs/source/docs/locales.md

 A new factory will be generated in `database/factories/LocaleFactory.php`.

 ## Locales and requests {#locales-and-requests}
-When laravel i18n is installed, you don't need to change the `locale` and `fallback_locale` parameters in the `config/app.php`.
-A `i18nManager` service is added to the container in order to handle this for you.
+`Laravel i18n` uses the Laravel out of the box localization system under the hood.
+That means that to set which `locale` is going to be used during the request it must be done [through the `locale` and `fallback_locale` parameters in the `config/app.php` file](https://laravel.com/docs/6.x/localization#configuring-the-locale).

+However instead of dealing with it, `laravel i18n` provides a service which set that parameters based on the `locale` you provide:

 If you want to change the locale during a request, you can do it just using the service: